 At the beginning of the article, I mentioned how competitive freelancing could be – that’s true.
 Freelancing in any industry is challenging, and it’s no different in the ESL industry in Japan.

 But let’s look at some useful tips to increase your potential to get students and build that successful freelancing career you dream about now.

 Japan is a conservative society in many ways, and if you want to look like a credible English teacher, make sure your photo isn’t you at the beach.

 If you have a professional picture, it will give students more confidence in your teaching.
 And better still, they will be more confident approaching you.

 Don’t charge too much when you begin teaching

 One of the most significant issues for many freelancers when they first begin is setting their rates too low.
-However, some teachers are simply charging too much without the credentials to back it up.
+However, some teachers might find that they have set their rate a little to high to begin with.

 Have you described yourself in detail?